AMERICAN LEGION RIDERS

 ARTICLE VI, EXECUTIVE COMMITTEE

 Section 1.
-Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year, and in addition the immediate Past President.
+Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year.

 Section 2.
-All Past Chapter Presidents shall be members of the Executive Committee without a vote.
+The immediate Past Chapter President shall be members of the Executive Committee without a vote.

 Section 1.
 Members shall be authorized to wear the American Legion Riders Shoulder Patch and back Patch on a black leather vest or black leather jacket.
 The Shoulder Patch should be worn on the right shoulder of a jacket, or on the front of a baseball cap.
 However, if wearing both the back patch and a shoulder patch on the same garment, the Shoulder Patch should be on the left breast.